daaa57150/rn-complete-guide/Readme.md

 React Native - The Practical Guide [2021 Edition] by [Academind by Maximilian Schwarzmüller](https://www.udemy.com/user/academind/) (great teacher).

-The course is done entirely in JS, but I'm following along in TS, adding and trying things of my own.
+The course is done entirely in JS, but I'm following along in TS, adding and trying things on my own.